WeVideo, as the name suggests, is a video platform designed to use the cloud for collaborative storage and work – hence the "we" in the name.

-School focus is a heavy part of WeVideo, which aims to help students learn to video edit but also to use the tool for other endeavors.
+School focus is a heavy part of WeVideo, which aims to help students learn to video edit and for other endeavors.
 For example, thanks to the video capture element, this platform is great for helping student work on presenting skills and then editing it creatively.

-WeVideo is web- and app-based with all the data crunching done in the cloud, making it ideal for use in schools and on less powerful devices.
+WeVideo is web- and app-based, with all the data crunching done in the cloud, making it ideal for use in schools and on less powerful devices.
 It's built with a Chromebook focus, for example.
-The cloud-based nature of the platform also means it can be used collaboratively by students, both in class and remotely.
+The cloud-based nature of the platform allows it to be used collaboratively by students, both in class and remotely.

-This platform is built for beginners and younger students, so it's easy to learn and use.
+This platform is built for beginners and younger students, so it's simple to learn and master.
 Essentially, there are two modes: Storyboard and Timeline.
-The first is easier, ideal for getting new students into video editing, while the latter is more complex, allowing students add in more detail and learn to video edit as they might on a more professional system.
+The first is easier, ideal for getting new students into video editing, while the latter is more complex, allowing students to add in more detail and learn to video edit as they might on a professional system.

 How does WeVideo work?

-WeVideo is a quick and easy-to-use platform that uses clever tech to make it ideal for younger students who may otherwise not have the patience for editing.
+WeVideo is an intuitive and easy-to-use platform that uses clever tech to make it ideal for younger students who may otherwise not have the patience for editing.
 JumpStart tech, for example, allows students the ability to begin editing a video before it has even fully uploaded, while the upload continues in the background.

-Usefully, students can start working in a simple mode and upgrade to more complex editing style, and back again, as they need throughout the project.
-This lets them explore more difficult styles of editing without feeling they have to commit to that in the long run.
+Usefully, students can start working in a simple mode and upgrade to a more complex editing style, and back again, as they need throughout the project.
+This allows them to explore more difficult styles of editing without feeling they have to commit to that in the long run.

 Playlists and file folders can be created for easy storage of projects, which also makes it simple to share and collaborate on work.
 Doing multiple projects across classes is also possible with the intuitive organization in this section of the platform.